graphpaperpress/Sell-Media/readme.txt

 == Changelog ==

+= 1.6.9 =
+* Sorting by title, date, author, price in the admin made possible

 = 1.6.8 =
 * Tweak: Pending items are no longer displayed when the download history shortcode is used
 * Tweak: Improved email reliability by embedding the license description as apposed to attaching it